Agency Theory, Game Theory, and Procurement Cost Avoidance

 Despite the declared accountability for efficiency and effectiveness, the cost-saving goals remain the primary procurement performance measure.

-Meanwhile, cost avoidance remains mostly the internal KPI known to executive stakeholders but not measured and reported consistently.
+Meanwhile, cost avoidance remains largely an internal KPI known to executive stakeholders but needs to be measured and reported consistently.

-This post will look into some essential prerequisites of cost avoidance recognition.
-We will apply the renowned economic theory to the procurement process.
+This post will examine some essential prerequisites of cost avoidance recognition and apply the renowned economic theory to the procurement process.

 Agency Theory